 Earning an MSN/MPH dual degree online presents a great option for nursing students who wish to supplement their medical education.
 MSN programs present advanced patient care techniques, while an MPH curriculum offers crucial insights into community health and epidemiology.
 MPH candidates build foundational public health knowledge that can enhance their assessment and diagnostic skills.
 By understanding the factors that influence community health, nurses develop accurate, context-appropriate treatment methods and disease prevention measures.
 Online MSN/MPH dual degree programs also provide nurses with the administrative skills needed to develop health initiatives and improve wellness across entire populations.

-Best Online MSN/MPH Programs
+Explore Online MSN/MPH Programs and Schools

 Emory University, located in Atlanta, Georgia, has collaborative relationships with the United States.
 Centers for Disease Control and Prevention, the Veterans Healthcare Administration, and other premier healthcare organizations.

 Emory offers one of the premier MSN-MPH dual degree programs online.
 While the program includes extensive residential requirements, some courses are completed online.
 Students choose from nine specialties in nursing and seven departments in public health, allowing for a highly specialized career focus.
 Degree requirements vary depending on the specialty, but a minimum of 32 credits in public health is required.
 The program can be completed in two years.
 A capstone experience completes your program.

 Applicants apply to the school of nursing and the school of public health.
 Requirements include a bachelor of science in nursing, one year of work experience, GRE scores, and a commitment to working in public health.